 In 2014, the Edmund Rhoades was photographed in poor condition at anchor in Nkhata Bay, Lake Malawi.
 Photo: © Kate and Rufus Brand St Peter, one of two game and fisheries launches built for Uganda, creates a bow wave during trials on the Tweed in 1954.
 Photo:© Ward- Philipson

 Two 46’ launches were built for service on Lake Nyasa in 1956.
 The first of these two vessels was pictured in the Tweed Dock (top), and also being towed up Marygate with wheelhouse dismantled when leaving Berwick.
 The Waterloo Hotel seen in the picture was demolished in the 1960's.
 A second launch, Edmund Rhoades, was built to a similar design to allow for a hydrographic survey of the lake to be undertaken (see details below).
 Photos: © Berwick Advertiser.
 Left:- A 45 foot passenger launch, powered by two 30 h.p. diesel engines, built for Lake Victoria.
 Photo: 1960's Fairmile brochure.
 Centre: A pair of cargo examination launches built for Nigeria in 1956 photographed on the Tweed.
-Photo : © Ward Philipson Left: Shat (meaning 'beach, river or sea bank, or shore' in Arabic), a small 36 foot steel launch also built in 1956 Photo : © Ward Philipson TOP
+Photo : © Ward Philipson Right: Shat (meaning 'beach, river or sea bank, or shore' in Arabic), a small 36 foot steel launch also built in 1956 Photo : © Ward Philipson TOP

 www.berwickshipyard.com